Jeshik10/Jeshik-s-Portfolio/README.md

 ## Steps to Build

-1. Created a basic HTML structure with sections for "About Me", "Projects", and "Contact".
+1. Created a basic HTML structure with sections for "About Me", "Certifications","Projects", and "Contact".
 2. Styled the site using CSS for a clean, modern look.
 3. Added JavaScript for smooth scrolling between sections.
 4. Hosted the website on GitHub Pages.